 Odds are that the answer to your question will be in the HOA's bylaws.
 You might have received a copy of these prior to purchasing your house, from either your real estate agent or a title company.
 If you don't have a copy available, the bylaws should be available at the office that maintains public property records in your area, such as the county clerk or county recorder.

 In many instances, there will be a specific provision in the bylaws addressing this very issue.
-A common provision related to your question states: "No Director shall receive compensation for any service he or she might render to the Association.
-However, any Director may be reimbursed for his or her actual expenses incurred in the performance of his or her duties."
+A common relevant provision states: "No Director shall receive compensation for any service he or she might render to the Association.
+However, any Director may be reimbursed for his or her actual expenses incurred in the performance of duties."
 In other words, within a community whose bylaws say this, the board member could claim reimbursement for phone calls, gas, and so forth, but not for the actual value of time spent.

 Bylaws, CC&Rs, and other governing documents aren't always prepared by experts, so in addition to reviewing them, you might also want to look through any other governing documents.